go-vikunja/vikunja/docs/content/doc/development/structure.md

 The root directory is where [the config file]({{< ref "../setup/config.md">}}), [Magefile]({{< ref "mage.md">}}), license, drone config, application entry point (`main.go`) and so on are located.

-## docker

-This directory holds additonal files needed to build and run the docker container, mainly service configuration to properly run Vikunja inside a docker container.

 ## pkg

 This is where most of the magic happens.
 Most packages with actual code are located in this folder.

 ### caldav

-This folder holds a simple caldav implementation which is responsible for returning the caldav feature.
+This folder holds a simple caldav implementation which is responsible for the caldav feature.

 ### cmd